botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 Cron Expression (**1**) defines the expression used to schedule the cron job.
 It uses the standard expression format (see below).
 It does not support predefined schedules such as `@hourly`.
 The cron scheduler uses UTC always.

+Read more on [Cron Expressions](#cron-expressions) below.

+Channel (**2**) specifies a channel to run the command in.
+The response, if any, will be sent to this channel.

+Excluding hours and/or weekdays (**3**) prevents the command from triggering during those hours or weekdays. **This uses UTC time**, not your local timezone.

+You must specify a channel to run time-based commands in even if the command doesn't output a message.

+###### Cron Expressions

 A cron expression represents a set of times, using 5 space-separated fields.

 Field name       | Mandatory? | Allowed values  | Allowed special characters